FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Huangying-Dong/_index.md

     link: mailto:hydongegal@foxmail.com
 ---

-I am currently a Ph.D. candidate at the [Formal Verification Group](/) where my research interest falls in the intersection of formal methods and Cyber-Physical Systems. and I am conducting introductory research in the field of Cyber-Physical Systems under the supervision of Dr. Mingshuai Chen.
+I am currently a Ph.D. student at the [Formal Verification Group](/).
+My research interest lies in the intersection of formal methods and cyber-physical systems where, in particular, I develop (semi-)formal techniques for the synthesis of complex hybrid system models.